HappyStinson/rasmusnordling.se/_posts/2016-10-27-private-eye.markdown

 **Active**.
 Long and short sleeved shirts made out of breathing material in different colors.
 **Attention seeker**.
 Some bold jeans with attitude that would stand out in a crowd.
 **Hard rocker**.
 Studded belts to go with the jeans and Metallica t-shirts.
 **Active student**.
-Student overalls and camo vest with patches indicate some involvement in campus activities.
+Student overalls and camouflage vest with patches indicate some involvement in campus activities.

 Other observations